 Gynecomastia is a benign proliferation of glandular breast tissue in men.
 Physiologic gynecomastia is common in newborns, adolescents, and older men.
 Treatment is directed at minimizing emotional distress and physical discomfort.
-Nonphysiologic gynecomastia may be caused by chronic conditions including but not limited to cirrhosis, hypogonadism, and renal insufficiency; use of medications, supplements, or illicit drugs; and, rarely, tumors.
-Discontinuing using use of contributing medications and treating underlying diseases is the standard of practice.
-Medications, such as estrogen receptor modulators, and surgery, have a role in treating gynecomastia in select patients.
-Mastectomy is refers to the surgical removal of glandular breast tissue through an open incision or, more recently, through minimally endoscopic techniques.
-Cases considered severe may require that are considered severe may requires larger incisions (Dickson, 2012).
+Nonphysiologic gynecomastia Gynecomastia may be caused by chronic conditions including but not limited to cirrhosis, hypogonadism, and renal insufficiency; use of medications, supplements, or illicit drugs; and, rarely, tumors.
+Discontinuing using contributing medications and treating underlying diseases is the standard of practice.
+Medications, such as estrogen receptor modulators, and surgery, have a role in treating gynecomastia Gynecomastia in select patients.

+Mastectomy is the surgical removal of glandular breast tissue through an open incision or, more recently, through minimally endoscopic techniques.
+Cases considered severe may require larger incisions (Dickson, 2012).